Home Storage Capacity

 This website visualizes the MaStR data of the German Federal Netword Agency.
 The data are available under license dl-en/by-2-0 at the website of the German Federal Network Agency https://www.marktstammdatenregister.de/MaStR.
 The analyses are based on our own evaluations of the published individual registrations, which are performed to the best of our knowledge.

-Only entries with energy storage capacity (> 1 kWh), power (> 0,5 kW), defined battery technology (including „Other“) and valid commissioning date are considered.
+Only entries with storage capacity (> 0.3 kWh), power (>0.3 kW), defined battery technology (including ‘Other’) and a valid commissioning date are considered.

-In our estimation, the completeness of the MaStR is now very high among new installations.
-Although many battery storage systems were not retroactively registered after operation of the MaStR (concerns installations before 2019), the installations in these years were also not too high.
-For the new installations, we assume a non-notification rate of a few percent.
+In our estimation, the completeness of the MaStR is now very high for new installations.
+Although many battery storage systems were not subsequently registered after the MaStR came into operation (this applies to installations prior to 2019), the number of installations in those years was not particularly high.
+For new installations, we assume a non-reporting rate of a few percent from 2021 onwards.

-We present the battery storage systems by commissioning date and not by registration date.
-This means that the figures for the last 2-3 months in particular may still change somewhat upwards, as registration does not always take place immediately.
+We present the battery storage systems according to their commissioning date and not their registration date.
+This means that the figures for the last 2-3 months in particular will rise slightly, as registration does not always take place immediately.